Flooring Laboratory Testing and Analysis

 • Representative sample selection is essential to reliable laboratory interpretation.

-• Samples should be selected based on the reported condition, affected and unaffected areas, exposure history, and inspection findings.
+• Samples should be selected based on the reported condition, affected areas, exposure history, and inspection findings.

 • Chain-of-custody documentation may be important in disputed claims or litigation matters.

-• Laboratory findings should be interpreted together with field measurements, photographs, installation records, and observed distribution patterns.
+• Laboratory findings should always be interpreted together with field observations, measurements, photographs, and installation context.

 Limitations of Laboratory Testing